Macintosh 128K/512K technical details: Components

-This personal computer was implemented in four special-purpose LSI chips, six MSI PALs, 19 chips of standard SSI/MSI logic and analog circuits, plus memory.
+The original Macintosh was implemented in four special-purpose LSI chips, six MSI PALs, 19 chips of standard SSI/MSI logic and analog circuits, plus memory.
 Most of the simpler chips would be consolidated into a few custom chips in the next generation, much reducing cost.

 Features

 The above components implemented the Macintosh GUI and networking as described below.

 Mouse

 The centerpiece of the new interface was mouse-driven control.
 The mouse contained only electromechanical components: a button, and two optical encoders.
 The button was connected to the 6522.
 The encoders' four outputs were connected two to the 8530 and two to the 6522.

 The optical encoders detected movement by quadrature.
 Each encoder had a wheel with radial stripes which would interrupt the light passing between an LED and a light-detecting photodiode, producing electrical pulses with mouse movement.
 Both the X and the Y encoders were turned by frictional contact with the mouse ball.
 Two pairs of emitters and detectors were used on each encoder.
 A first set of pulses is enough to detect the rate of rotation without indicating the direction of rotation, and a second set of synchronized but 90° out of phase pulses provides the direction of rotation.
 Therefore, two emitter-detector pairs were used for X and Y each.

 The motion detection signals connected to the 8530 chip using two non-essential pins used for obsolete modems.
 Originally these signaled modem connection or disconnection.
-When the mouse moved by a certain amount, the model connect/disconnect signal would change state and the 8530 would interrupt the processor.
+When the mouse moved by a certain amount, the modem connect/disconnect signal would change state and the 8530 would interrupt the processor.
 The operating system would then read the direction signals from the 6522 to differentiate left from right, and up from down, and move the mouse cursor.